RAEPIM64/Spinosaurus/README.md

 ![enter image description here](https://iiif.elifesciences.org/lax:80092/elife-80092-fig6-v1.tif/full/617,/0/default.webp)

 His model also revealed that the center of mass of the Spinosaurus was located above the midfoot area, indicating that it could walk on both hind legs confidently.
 This contradicted Ibrahim's research, which suggested the center of mass was in the front part of the body, implying that this type of dinosaur had to walk on all fours.
-This suggests that this dinosaur likely walked on all four legs, as its hind legs were comparatively small and short when compared to its other relatives.
+This suggests that this dinosaur likely walked on all four legs, as its w,jhind legs were comparatively small and short when compared to its other relatives.
 "Its legs are short and stout," Holtz reinforced, thus supporting the original hypothesis that such legs might be more suitable for swimming.

 Resources:
 ```